 SCHOLARS AND MENTORS

 At Northwestern, students are led by committed Christians who have studied at top graduate schools and are leaders in their fields.
-More than 80% of full-time professors have earned the highest degree available from such institutions as Duke, Notre Dame, UCLA, Vanderbilt, and Yale.
+85% of full-time professors have earned the highest degree available from such institutions as Duke, Notre Dame, UCLA, Vanderbilt, and Yale.
 They have studied around the world, written books and plays, performed in Carnegie Hall, received grants, and conducted research on a wide variety of topics.
-Two—Jeff Barker in theatre and Piet Koene in Spanish—have been named Iowa Professor of the Year.
+Two—Jeff Barker in theatre and Piet Koene in Spanish—have been named Iowa Professor of the Year, and two have received Fulbright Scholarships to research and study abroad.
 All are at Northwestern because of their desire to integrate faith with learning as well as their love for inspiring and preparing students.
 In addition to leading in the classroom, they make time for students in their offices, during their lunch hours, and even at home.

 Students are welcomed into the Northwestern family before classes even begin during orientation weekend.
 In addition to developing relationships with fellow students, they spend the weekend meeting with their faculty adviser and getting acquainted with their First-Year Seminar (FYS) classmates and professor.
 In FYS, all students read the same books and discuss the same issues.
 FYS introduces students to Northwestern’s Christian academic community, interdisciplinary thinking and connections, college-level writing and public speaking, and service-learning.